 - Break the Cycle Fact Sheet: Get the basics about Break the Cycle all on one page.

 - Break the Cycle Press Kit: Download our Media Kit.

 - Break the Cycle Blog: Read updates on Break the Cycle's work to end dating violence.

 We’re also happy to connect members of the media with young survivors of abuse.
 Because their comfort and safety is our number one concern, we do not recommend that young people who are currently in unhealthy or abusive relationships speak with the media.
 In fact, we only connect media with survivors who have already escaped the abusive relationship and are well on their journey towards healing.
 This distance offers perspective and safety.
 Often when a victim speaks to the press shortly after the abuse occurred, the impact is too strong and they open themselves up for more emotional damage.
 Sometimes, they are even putting themselves in physical danger.
 We appreciate your understanding in this matter.

 Where Can Readers Get Help?

 As part of any article covering abuse, please provide your readers with resources to get help.
 It can make the difference between just raising awareness and saving lives.
 Here is a sample blurb you may find useful.
-You will notice we emphasize loveisrespect because it contains information young people need to prevent and escape unhealthy and abusive relationships:
+You will notice we include the loveisrespect helpline information because it provides direct intervention services:

-A collaboration between Break the Cycle and the National Domestic Violence Hotline, loveisrespect provides the ultimate source of support for young people in preventing and ending dating abuse.
-Anonymous and judgment-free help is available 24 hours a day, 7 days a week online and via phone and text messaging.
+Break the Cycle is an expert in prevention resources and awareness campaigns.
+For immediate intervention services young people can contact an anonymous and judgement-free helpline 24 hours a day, 7 days a week online and via phone and text messaging.
 Text “loveis” to 22522 or call 1-866-331-9474 to speak with a peer advocate.